TritonDataCenter/rfd/rfd/0034/README.md

       target_server_uuid: "UUID"
         // The uuid of the server where the instance will be migrated to.

+      automatic: "bool"
+        // Whether this is a full automatic migration.

       state: "string"
         // The state the migration operation is currently in.
 It can be one of
         // the following states:
         //  "scheduled"  - the migration is scheduled, see "scheduled_timestamp"
         //  "running"    - migration is running, see "job_uuid" and "step"
-        //  "pending"    - the "begin" phase (and possibly "sync" phase) has
+        //  "paused"     - the "begin" phase (and possibly "sync" phase) has
-        //                 ben run - now waiting for a call to "sync"
+        //                 been run - now waiting for a call to "sync"
-        //                 or "switch"
+        //                 or the final call to "switch"
         //  "failed"     - migration operation could not complete, see "error"
         //  "aborted"    - user or operator aborted the migration attempt
         //  "successful" - migration was successfully completed, you can use the